-Flavorful ingredients of the Caribbean — avocado, grapefruit, cashews, allspice* and ginger root — combine to make a refreshing side salad.
+Flavorful ingredients of the Caribbean — avocado, grapefruit, allspice* and ginger root — combine to make a refreshing side salad.
 Add grilled shrimp or scallops and the salad becomes a warm-weather, main dish entrée.
 Two fruits in this salad deliver uniquely different nutrient benefits: avocados with their heart healthy monounsaturated fats, and vitamin C-rich grapefruit!

 2 large pink grapefruits